rb-pro4-f19/rb-pro4-f19.github.io/README.md

 ---

 ## System Architecture
-The MCU connects to a CLI using serial connection, enabling users to interact with the system.
-Control of the Pan-Tilt system is achieved using a joystick connected to the MCU, where communication (motor PWM and encoder data) is facilitated by parallel connections to an FPGA with multiple SPI modules.
+The MCU is interfaced via a CLI using UART enabling users to interact with the system, whereas movement control of the robot is achieved using a joystick connected to the MCU.
+Intersystem communication between the FPGA and MCU is facilitated using SPI, with the MCU as master.

 ![System Arhictecture](https://github.com/rb-pro4-f19/Overleaf/blob/master/assets/img/system_architecture.jpg)

 Links to the components of system.

-## System Requirments
+## System Requirements
 Text.

 ## Interfacing